Kame-Project/KameVM/vm.noweb.md

 respond with a boolean indicating whether they are able to respond to that message.

+If there is a problem processing a message then an object would typically return an error.
+This is a convention but not a strict requirement.
+An error object responds to `isError` and responds `true`.
+If an object wants to return an error object as part of normal processing e.g. to construct a new error then you will need to coordinate with the caller.
+One possibility is to create an _inactive_ error object that initially responds to `isError` with `false` but on activation through the `activate` message responds with `true` to future `isError` messages.

 Every object has an attached handler that is a list of bytecode instructions.
 This handler is called for every message sent to the object.
 The handler can access the object's private variables as well as